 C.1.31 Indicate whether the external auditors s have changed during the year.
 If so, name the e incoming and outgoin g auditors:

 [ ] Yes [√] No

 Explain any disagreements with the out tgoing auditor:

 [ ] Yes [√] No

-C.1.32 State whether the firm of auditors does and if so, declare the amount of the ferespect of the total fees invoiced to the ees received for such w ork and the percentage
+C.1.32 State whether the firm of auditors does any work for the company and/or its group other than standard audit work and if so, declare the amount of the fees received for such work and the percentage that amount represents in respect of the total fees invoiced to the company and/or its group for audit work:

-[√] Yes [ ] No
+[ v ] Yes [ ] No

 Company Group companies Total

 Charge for non-audit work 208 140 348

-DE VALORES Charge for non-audit work / Amount invoiced for audit work (%) 45.81 6.7 2 1 3.72 C.1.33 Indicate whether the auditors' report given by the Chairman of the Audit Co state the reasons [ ] Yes [ √ ] No C.1.34 State the number of years in successi consolidated annual accounts of the of the total number of years that the an company.
-Indicate the rati o of the number of Separate Consolidated Number of years in succession 8 8 Separate Consolidated Number of years audited by current audito company has been au • nat the 25.81 25.81 C.1.35 Indicate, with details if appropriate, v advance any information they may no sufficiently in [ \forall ] Yes [ ] No Details of procedu ure According to the obligations and duties assigned by law, the for channelling the relations between the Company and the Di in which he participates, following instructions received from information (Article 15.2(c) and (d) of the Regulations of the rectors in all matters concernin the respective Chairman, and Board). g the procedures of the for implement and for Board of Directors and ster exercise by the Dir the Board Committees ectors of their right to At each year-end, the Secretary of the Board sends all the Dir and times of the meetings of the Board of Directors, Committ to the different professionals of the Company involved in prep their work and make sure that the corresponding information ees, General Meetings and me aring the documentation and ir etings with analysts for nformation for the Dire the following year.
-The ctors for each meeting, at calendar is also sent When the documentation for each meeting is complete, it is s of call to the meeting, or in highly justified cases, as soon as • Directors, if possible to ogether with the notice C.1.36 Indicate, with details if appropriate, we necessary, retire if any situation arise company's prestige and reputation: [ \forall ] Yes [ ] No Explain the rule S
+DE VALORES Charge for non-audit work / Amount invoiced for audit work (%) 45.81 6.7 2 1 3.72 C.1.33 Indicate whether the auditors' report given by the Chairman of the Audit Co state the reasons [ ] Yes [ √ ] No C.1.34 State the number of years in succession that the current firm of auditors has been auditing the separate and/or consolidated annual accounts of the company.
+Indicate the ratio of the number of years audited by the current auditors to the total number of years that the annual accounts have been audited: Separate Consolidated Number of years in succession 8 8 Separate Consolidated Number of years audited by current audited company has been au • at the 25.81 25.81 C.1.35 Indicate, with details if appropriate, v sufficiently in [ \forall ] Yes [ ] No Details of procedu ire According to the obligations and duties assigned by law, the for channelling the relations between the Company and the Di in which he participates, following instructions received from information (Article 15.2(c) and (d) of the Regulations of the rectors in all matters concerning the respective Chairman, and the procedures of the Board of Directors and the Board Committees At each year-end, the Secretary of the Board sends all the Dir and times of the meetings of the Board of Directors, Committ to the different professionals of the Company involved in prep their work and make sure that the corresponding information ees, General Meetings and mee aring the documentation and inl etings with analysts for formation for the Direct the following year.
+That tors for each meeting, nt calendar is also sent When the documentation for each meeting is complete, it is sent to the Secretary of the Board, who sends it to the Directors, if possible together with the notice of call to the meeting, or in highly justified cases, as soon as possible after sending the notice of call.
+C.1.36 Indicate, with details if appropriate, whether the company has established any rules obliging Directors to report and, if necessary, retire if any situation arises, related or not with their actions within the company, that could jeopardise the company's prestige and reputation: [ \forall ] Yes [ ] No Explain the rules 3